 Whilst competing professionally, I saw the value of training from a generalist perspective to improve athletic performance as well as prevent and manage injuries, so I spent four years studying in person under the Ido Portal Method and assisting at international events.
 During this period I retired from fighting and dedicated most of my time to my newly found passion in teaching; where I could integrate the benefits of my different worlds and share it with others.

-I now study under the Fighting Monkey Rootlessroot, and offer independent classes in Sydney and Hong Kong (my former home).
+I now study under Rajiv Kapur (spiritual practices) and Fighting Monkey Rootlessroot (physical practices), and offer independent classes in Sydney.
 I also offer workshops and internships internationally.

 I love the practice of teaching and sharing with my students.
 I have taught around Australia, Asia and Europe.
 The Human Patterns process offers life changing benefits that arise both inside and outside of physical practice.
 I understand training not as an end goal in itself, but as a means of becoming an observant and self-aware individual that enjoys increasing freedom.

 My work has been enhanced by my training in social anthropology (in which I hold a B.A.) and I have international experience having lived in nine different countries.
-I also practice meditation daily, cooking, art, and I love spending time in nature.
+I also practice meditation daily, cooking, pottery, making my own natural (household & skincare) products, and I love spending time in nature.
 I believe these contribute to an integrative approach to training and life.